socialray/makahiki-ktuh/doc/challenge-design-round-settings.rst

 between those two rounds create a "blackout" period when players are not able to login to the system.

-.. todo:: Will the system actually signal an error if you define a round that overlaps in time with another round?

 .. note:: Configuration of the round(s) corresponding to a challenge is **required**.
 At a minimum, the round specification provided in the default configuration must be edited to provide the start and end dates for your challenge.